DefensiveOrigins/LabBuilding101/README.md

 - Username: `chromeuser`
 - Password: `chromepass1!`

-After inputting username and password values, follow the operations described below and shown in the subsequent screenshot.
+After inputing username and password values, follow the operations described below and shown in the subsequent screenshot.

 1. Click **Login** button.
 2. Click the circled **key** in the right portion of the address bar.